 LVT has several layers that are bonded together tightly, making it highly dense for such a thin material.
 Nonetheless, this combination not only gives it strength but allows it to effectively conduct heat.

 Heat has a much easier time going through thinner materials than thicker ones.
-As such, due to the thin nature of LVT, the heat more or less rises through the ground with little in the way to stop it.
+As such, due to the thin nature of LVT, the heat more or less rises through the flooring with little in the way to stop it.

 Underlayment and Underfloor Heating with Click / Drop Lock LVT Systems